 Can dentists prescribe antibiotics?
 Thanks to the recent study conducted to try and address the issue of bacterial resistance to antibiotics, medical practitioners and dentists to be specific, have been in the limelight over prescribing antibiotics.

 Antibiotics are a very integral aspect of modern day dentistry.
 Antibiotics are very crucial when it comes to the management of oral facial infections.
-Since a lot of the oral facial infections which are experienced today originate from dental infections, prescribing of antibiotics by dentists to combat the numerous complications has become part of their daily practice.
+Since a lot of the oral-facial infections which are experienced today originate from dental infections, prescribing of antibiotics by dentists to combat the numerous complications has become part of their daily practice.

 Before we delve deeper into the prescription of antibiotics by dentists, it is important to address the matter of writing prescriptions in America.
-Who are authorized to prescribe medication in the country?
+Who is authorized to prescribe medication in the country?
 What medication are dentists capable of prescribing in the country?

 Writing prescriptions in America

 In America, a prescription is an order for medication which is to be dispensed to a particular user normally a patient.
 Before writing a prescription, the issuer of the prescription needs to have conducted proper diagnosis of the recipient of the prescribed medication to ascertain that he/she needs the medications and that the prescribed medication is the most suited to address whatever problem he/she is suffering from.

 When writing a prescription, the issuer needs to clearly indicate the medication name, the strength of the medication, the dosage form, the quantity prescribed, directions for use, number of refills, the patient’s full names, the issuer’s full names, date of issue and the issuer’s DEA registration number.

 Prescriptions in America can be of two forms – prescriptions for controlled substances and prescriptions for uncontrolled substances.
 Controlled substances are generally drugs or chemical substances whose manufacture, handling and even use is regulated by the federal government.
 This includes anything from illegal drugs to certain medications.